 Even recent studies suggest that an overwhelming majority of disputes are still resolved through the informal justice system in Afghanistan.
-The formal justice system referred to in this article refers to the stateadministered justice system, whereas the informal justice system entails alternative dispute resolution ("ADR") mechanisms, including but not limited to the fundamentally-prevalent traditional Jirga system in Afghanistan.
+The formal justice system referred to in this article refers to the state-administered justice system, whereas the informal justice system entails alternative dispute resolution ("ADR") mechanisms, including but not limited to the fundamentally-prevalent traditional Jirga system in Afghanistan.

 - 4.2 Given the limited knowledge of Afghanistan's centuries old rich informal justice system, it is often assumed that to provide justice the entire legal system needs to be overhauled to pave the way for a new formal justice system, thereby, neglecting the important role of the informal justice system.
-Such an incorrect assumption, fails to account for the fact that Afghanistan has been dispensing speedy justice through its deep-rooted informal justice system comprising mainly of "Jirga"2 and "Shura".
+Such an incorrect assumption, fails to account for the fact that Afghanistan has been dispensing speedy justice through its deep-rooted informal justice system comprising mainly of "Jirga" and "Shura".
 Since time immemorial, the informal justice system can be solely attributed to for resolving a wide variety of frequently occurring disputes ranging from domestic to commercial disputes and ensuring peace between the warring tribes of Afghanistan.
-The informal justice at a much lower cost when compared to the often expensive, time-consuming, inefficient and corrupt legal system of Afghanistan.
+The informal justice system is a combination of tradition, culture and religious practices and is known to dispense speedy justice at a much lower cost when compared to the often expensive, time-consuming, inefficient and corrupt legal system of Afghanistan.
 However, there is a tendency by prominent administrators to exploit traditional mechanisms of dispute resolution to their own advantage by suppressing the weaker segment of the society such as women and minorities. - 4.3 Due to the apparent weaknesses in the formal justice system highlighted above, the Government of Afghanistan has made a prudent effort to amalgamate the two justice systems.
 The effort of the Government of Afghanistan to link the formal and informal justice systems paved the way for the introduction of formal alternative dispute settlement mechanisms in Afghanistan.
-This article will briefly provide an overview of the formal and informal justice systems of Afghanistan and gradual attempts to formalise the country's informal justice systems.
+This article will briefly provide an overview of the formal and informal justice systems of Afghanistan and gradual attempts to formalise the country's informal justice system.
 Furthermore, the imminent need for promoting a strong linkage between the two parallel legal systems for amicable settlement of disputes will be highlighted.